ycm-core/YouCompleteMe/README.md

 NOTE: Causes re-parsing of the current translation unit.

-Supported in filetypes: `c, cpp, objc, objcpp, typescript, javascript`
+Supported in filetypes: `c, cpp, objc, objcpp`

 ### The `FixIt` subcommand